 To see if this is the case, simply switch out of your current theme and use one of the default WordPress themes instead.
 You can do this by accessing Appearance > Themes, and then selecting Activate on one of the default themes, such as Twenty Seventeen:

 You can now test your site and links to see if performance has improved.
 If it has, you may want to look for a theme that is optimized for speed.

 6. Check Your Web Host’s Status

-If you've thoroughly tested your site and still found no issues, your web host may also be at fault.
-It might be experiencing technical issues or slow downs, for example, which is likely to affect your site as well.
+If you've thoroughly tested your site and still found no issues, your web host may be at fault.
+It might be experiencing technical issues or slow downs, for example, which are likely to affect your site as well.

 If you notice that your links are redirecting slowly, you don’t have to worry.
-Pretty Links makes it easy to troubleshoot this issue in just a few steps, and you’ll soon have your links performing at top capacity again.
+It's easy to troubleshoot Pretty Links in just a few steps, and you’ll soon have your links performing at top capacity again.

 In this guide, we’ve gone through six ways to troubleshoot sluggish pretty links.
 These are:

 - Change your tracking style.

 - Switch to a default WordPress theme.